Phone Numbers

 The goal after bariatric surgery is to enable patients to return home as quickly as possible.
 Lexington Medical Center works hard to achieve this measure and are proud of its low length of stay rates.

-Readmissions Within 30 Days After Laparoscopic Sleeve Gastrectomy
+Readmissions Within 30 Days After Laparoscopic Bypass/Sleeve Gastrectomy

 These providers and their team use a multidisciplinary approach to avoid readmissions after bariatric surgery.